dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 Note the usage of the *absolute* value of the `qnorm()` function; `qnorm` is the lower quantile function for the unit normal distribution, identical to $\Phi^{-1}(0.025)$, i.e., about -1.96, and $z_{\alpha/2}$ is the upper quantile.

-## Variability in sensitivity and specificity: the Beam et al study
+## Variability in sensitivity and specificity: the Beam et al study {#binary-task-beam-study}
 In this study [@RN1087] fifty accredited mammography centers were randomly sampled in the United States.
 “Accredited” is a legal/regulatory term implying, among other things, that the radiologists interpreting the breast cases were “board certified” by the American Board of Radiology.
 One hundred eight (108) certified radiologists from these centers gave blinded interpretation to a common set of 79 randomly selected enriched screening cases containing 45 cases with cancer and the rest normal or with benign lesions.
 Ground truth for these women had been established either by biopsy or by 2-year follow-up (establishing truth is often the most time consuming part of conducting an ROC study).
-The observed range of sensitivity (TPF) was 53percent and the range of FPF was 63percent; the corresponding range for AUC was 21percent, Table \@ref(tab:binaryTask0BeamStudy).
+The observed range of sensitivity (TPF) was 53percent and the range of FPF was 63percent; the corresponding range for AUC was 21percent, Table \@ref(tab:binary-task0BeamStudy).

 ```r